premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 -------------

-3. How did you deal with someone not pulling their weight?
+3.How did you deal with someone not pulling their weight?

 <details>
 <summary> Show Answer </summary>